 - Don’t exert or exercise outdoors during the times when the air quality is reported to be unhealthy.

-- Keep doors and windows closed, during the days when the pollution is at it’s peak.
+- Keep doors and windows closed, during the days when the pollution is at its peak.
 In case, of suffocation take a hot water steam to unclog the nostrils and chest

 These steps generally help the healthy adults in dealing with the effects of the pollution.
-But in people with existing medical issues, it is important to consult a physician and go the extra mile to take the necessary precautions.
+But in people with existing medical issues, it is important to consult a physician and go the extra mile to take the necessary precaution.